Open Educational Resources (OER) at ACC

 The development of courses with no textbook costs, often referred to as “Z-Courses” (Zero Textbook-Cost Courses), is one of Austin Community College’s strategic initiatives in an effort to increase access and lower the student debt ratio for graduates.
 Learn about the General Studies degree that can be mapped out to the Z-Degree pathway.
 Students may consult with an advisor to map out their Z-Degree pathway in General Studies.

 Z-Degree classes use free materials and OER to save students money.
 Students can take an individual Z-Degree class or make them an essential part of their degree plan.

 Getting Started with OER

 Full-time and adjunct faculty interested in adopting or adapting Open Educational Resources (OER) or developing courses with no textbook costs can get started by:

-- Contacting a Librarian or Instructional Designer on your campus for assistance.
+- Contacting a Librarian or visiting the Teaching Consultations & Support page for assistance.

-- Accessing the inventory of OER materials OER Commons, Open Textbook Network or OpenStax to find materials related to your course.
+- Accessing the inventory of OER materials OER Commons, OERTX, Open Textbook Network, or OpenStax to find materials related to your course.

 - Talking to departmental colleagues or peers in your discipline who are currently using OER in their courses.

 Library Services identified ACC faculty who are teaching with Open Educational Resources, free, or other low-cost course materials.

 Want to learn more about OER and find available resources in your discipline?
 Check out the OER online faculty professional development training: